JG1VPP/edit/README.md

 ### Clauses

-- This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License(LGPL) as published by the Free Software Foundation (FSF), either version 3 of the License, or (at your option) any later version.
+- This library is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-- This program is distributed in the hope that it will be useful, but **without any warranty**; without even the implied warranty of **merchantability or fitness for a particular purpose**.
+- This library is distributed in the hope that it will be useful, but **without any warranty**; without even the implied warranty of **merchantability or fitness for a particular purpose**.
 See the GNU Lesser General Public License for more details.

-- You should have received a copy of the GNU General Public License and GNU Lesser General Public License along with this program.
+- You should have received a copy of the GNU Lesser General Public License along with this library.
 If not, see <http://www.gnu.org/licenses/>.